Some time ago while doing a study about the new moon worship day mentioned in the Old Testament, and quite by accident, I ran into some very curious

 for you to not only take a moment for receptivity, but also to allow yourself to feel potentiated and opened up to the possibilities of what a new cycle can bring!

 The new moon is the first phase of mother moon's cycle.
-This divine occurrence happens every month when the Luminaries—sun and the moon—are in alignment.
+This divine occurrence happens every month when the Luminaries—sun and the moon—are

 The new moon is a magical time for self-reflection, relaxation, and enlightenment.
 It's the perfect time to set new intentions, new goals, and prepare for new beginnings.
 During this lunar phase,